+In this course, students will learn the fundamentals of the Java language, learn how to use classes to create programs, and then learn how to write our own classes.
 Platform-independence of Java has allowed programmers to create applications for the masses making it one of the most utilized of programming languages.
-In this course students will learn the fundamentals of the Java language, learn how to use classes to create programs, and then learn how to write our own classes.
 Inheritance and polymorphism along with abstract classes and interfaces will be studied.
 Finally, students will use the concepts studied to write programs that use the Windows graphical user interface.
 The goal of this course is to provide the best possible introduction to learning the Java programming language and, therefore, prepare the student for more advanced computer science courses.

-Advanced Computer Programming Course No. H6212VS Elective: Grades 11-12 Prerequisite: Computer Programming Semester 1 credit
+Advanced Computer Programming Course No. H H6212VY Elective: Grades 11-12; DE Prerequisite: Computer Programming Year-Long 1 credit

-Building on their foundation of programming skills, Advanced Programming students use object-oriented programming to develop database applications, interactive multimedia applications including game applications, mobile applications, and Web applications.
+In this course, students build on their foundation of programming skills, Advanced Programming students use object-oriented programming to develop database applications, interactive multimedia applications including game applications, mobile applications, and Web applications.
 Students continue to develop their employability skills as they research pathways for continuing education and careers in the information technology industry and engage in various career-building activities.